Grupo De Capoeira

 In the context of colonial Brazil, Africans and the descendants of Africans created the ritual of capoeira as an expression of old traditions, as a joyful pastime and as a form of cultural resistance against oppression and racism.

 In a capoeira game two players exchange expressive, competitive movements to the sound of Afro-Brazilian percussion (berimbau, pandeiro, atabaque) and call and response songs sung in Portuguese.

 Training capoeira combines the skillful development of the body, with an immersion in the cultural and musical language of Brazil; Learning about capoeira teaches students a story of strength, creativity and resistance all intertwined with the African Diaspora.

 It offers something to absolutely everyone, no matter the age, level of experience, or physical ability.

 Grupo de Capoeira Dendê was founded in Halifax in 2005 by Mestre Azeitona and Professora Paula.
 Their goal (along with their friend Mestre Fabinho Cuencas of Dendê do Recife - Ottawa) has always been to further develop capoeira in Canada and to emphasize the style and culture of their home: the province of Pernambuco in Brazil's Northeast.

-Since 2007 the group’s work in Halifax has been led by their long-time student Cacuete (Ross Burns), now a veteran of more than 13 years teaching capoeira.
+Since 2007 the group’s work in Halifax has been led by their long-time student Professor Cacuete (Ross Burns), now a veteran of more than 15 years teaching capoeira.

-In the fall of 2020 Dendê Halifax has started again running weekly classes for students of all levels.
-If you have any questions get in touch.
+In 2022 Dendê Halifax is running weekly classes for students of all levels.
+If you have any questions please get in touch.

-* No experience necessary to join (Classes are for all levels, ages ~12 years and up).
+* No experience necessary to join.
+Beginners are welcome at all classes.

 * No equipment needed.
 Just bring pants and a t-shirt to train in.
 We mostly train in bare feet, but light sneakers are an option too.